-As a Florida Attorney, I am also an animal advocate with extensive experience with these unique trusts.
-If you worry about what will happen to your pet after you become disabled or pass away, it is important to speak with a knowledgeable Pet Trust Attorney.
-I welcome your inquiries, and will be happy to arrange a consultation about a trust for your pet.
+As a Florida attorney, Kathleen Flammia is also an animal advocate with extensive experience with these unique trusts.
+If you worry about what will happen to your pet after you become disabled or pass away, it is important to speak with a knowledgeable Pet Trust attorney.

 In the Trust, you name a Trustee (someone who manages the Trust) and a caretaker.
 The Trustee allocates funds to the caretaker, who physically cares for the pet according to your directions and guidelines stated in the Trust.